UadKLab/CLIPPER-2.0/README.md

 This document will guide you through the process of setting up and using CLIPPER 2.0, an advanced tool for peptide annotation and analysis of proteomics data utilizing various databases and visualization tools.

-Please note that CLIPPER 2.0 is currently in beta, and we welcome any bug reports or feature requests at konka@dtu.dk.
+Please note that CLIPPER 2.0 is currently in beta, and we welcome any bug reports or feature requests at konka@dtu.dk or alemol@dtu.dk.

 ## Prerequisites